diegocepedaw/lasergo/README.md

 # lasergo

 This project is a working proof of concept for a computer vision based robot that allows playing Go against a computer on a real board by using a laser to point to where the computer wishes to move on the board.
-The goal of this project was to get a working project up and running quickly so there is quite a bit of room for improvements and plenty of rough edges and shortcuts in the code.
+The goal of this project was to get a working prototype up and running quickly so there is quite a bit of room for improvements and plenty of rough edges and shortcuts in the code.
 I highly encourage contrinutions and collaboration as it is my hope that the community can take this proof of concept and turn it into something that can be enjoyed by all.
+I can be reached at diegocepedaw@gmail.com for any questions.

 ![lasergo in action](https://i.imgur.com/9hwDuZm.jpg)